How to Create Handcrafted Jewelry Using Patinas

 Making the Patina Solutions

-The liver of sulfur comes in two types.
+The liver of sulphur comes in two types.
 The liquid form can be used straight from the bottle, but the shelf life is unpredictable even when stored in a cool, dark place.
-Solid liver of sulfur is usually sold in small chunks, which are mixed as needed.
-For this reason, it is better to buy small amounts of the solid and make your solution mixing only what you need to create the most beautiful handcrafted copper jewelry.
+Solid sulphur is usually sold in small chunks, which are mixed as needed.
+For this reason, it is better to buy small amounts of the solid and mix only what you need to create the most beautiful handcrafted copper jewellery.

-For your solution, put a 1 cm or 1/4 inch clump of the solid liver of sulfur in a glass or plastic container with about 1 cup of water.
-The color of the solution should be very pale yellow.
-A strong solution will develop the colors too quickly to stop the process at your desired color while too weak of a solution can take too long and build a thick flaky crust.
-Experiment to find the best concentration for the metal you are working with to get the results you want.
+For your solution, place a 1 cm or 1/4 inch clump of solid liver of sulphur in a glass or plastic container with about 1 cup of water.
+The colour of the solution should be very pale yellow.
+A strong solution will develop the colours too quickly to stop the process at your desired colour, while a too-weak solution can take too long and build a thick, flaky crust.
+Experiment to determine the optimal concentration of the metal you are working with to achieve the results you want.

 Achieving Different Patina Colors

 Set up your workstation so you can easily go from one step to the next.
-Have a heat source, the liver of sulfur solution, a cold water bath, and finally a soapy baking soda rinse.
-The secret is to controlling the process is the solution strength and the temperature.
-The hotter solution will react more quickly and the colors will move faster from one color to the next.
+Have a heat source, the liver of sulphur solution, a cold water bath, and finally a soapy baking soda rinse.
+The secret to controlling the process is the solution strength and the temperature.
+The hotter solution will react more quickly, and the colours will move faster from one colour to the next.
 They roughly go from gold, pink, blue, purple, gray, and finally black.

-To create handcrafted jewelry using patinas; before you begin, your patina copper bracelet piece should be clean and free from dirt or oils from your hands.
-Wearing gloves throughout the process is preferable.
-The liver of sulfur will begin to react the instant you put handmade bracelets or handmade earrings into it.
-Let the color develop for a couple of seconds on the handmade jewelry piece, then put in the cold water to stop the patina from forming.
+To create handcrafted jewellery using patinas, before you begin, your patina copper bracelet piece should be clean and free from dirt or oils from your hands.
+Wearing gloves throughout the process would be better.
+The liver of sulphur will begin to react the instant you put handmade bracelets or handmade earrings into it.
+Let the colour develop on the handmade jewellery piece for a couple of seconds, then place it in cold water to stop the patina from forming.

 Repeat these steps until you reach the desired color.
-Finally, rinse the piece in soapy baking soda solution to remove any liver of sulfur residue that could continue to change the color of the patina.
-Do not rub the handcrafted jewelry piece with the baking soda mixture as any abrasive will damage the patina finish you have worked hard to create.
+Finally, rinse the piece in a soapy baking-soda solution to remove any liver of sulphur residue that could continue to alter the patina’s colour.
+Do not rub the handcrafted jewellery piece with the baking soda mixture, as any abrasive will damage the patina finish you have worked hard to create.

-The liver of sulfur produces a patina finish on metal handmade jewelry but if not treated the effects will wear over time.
-Use a clear lacquer finish to protect your handmade earrings and handmade bracelets with their new patina finish.
-Be adventurous and watch how a little color can change your handmade jewelry into a masterpiece!
+The patina of sulphur produces a finish on metal handmade jewellery, but if not treated, the effects will wear off over time.
+Use a clear lacquer finish to protect your handmade earrings and bracelets with their new patina finish.
+Be adventurous and see how a little colour can transform your handmade jewelry into a masterpiece!

-This article is an original article by Jennifer Hisir of Handmade Jewelry by Copper Reflections and may be reprinted as long as the hyperlinks are kept intact with working links.
+This article is an original article by Jennifer Hisir of Handmade jewellery by Copper Reflections and may be reprinted as long as the hyperlinks are kept intact with working links.

 Comments are closed.